A complete guide to Zendesk SLA tracking

 AI tools can automate frontline responses for common tickets, instantly meeting First Reply and Total Resolution Time targets.
 For complex issues, AI assists agents by drafting replies and finding information, significantly reducing Agent Work Time and improving overall resolution speed.

-Zendesk SLA tracking features are available starting with Zendesk's higher-tier plans.
+Zendesk SLA tracking features are available starting with Zendesk's comprehensive plans.
 Specifically, you need the Suite Professional plan for basic SLAs, and the Suite Enterprise plan for more advanced features like Group SLAs.

 Zendesk SLA tracking allows you to track several key metrics including First Reply Time (FRT), Next Reply Time (NRT), Total Resolution Time (TRT), Requester Wait Time (RWT), and Agent Work Time (AWT).
 Each provides a different insight into your team's performance.